toffeegryphon/ScoreReader2.0/README.md

 7. Abstracted portions of DocumentRecycler to SegmentBuilder, such that Document Recycler deals with generating Bitmap RecyclerView from PDF File only.
+8. Abstracted Buttons/SeekBar to SegmentBuilder.
+(TODO: Create API endpoints for users to implement their own versions)